-- 10.1 Thirteen will work with individual Local Authorities to agree the proportion of their homes that will be allocated via a local authority nomination agreement.
-Where nomination agreements are in place, this means that a certain proportion of Thirteen homes will be offered to the Local Authority for nominations of customers from their own waiting list, based on their assessment of housing need.
-This ensures that Thirteen is able to assist the Local Authority in its strategic functions, meeting local housing needs and will give preference to reasonable preference groups as set out in The Housing Act 1996 (Part 6).
+- 3.38 We work with individual Local Authorities to agree the proportion of their homes that will be allocated via a local authority nomination agreement.
+Where nomination agreements are in place, this means that a certain proportion of our homes will be offered to the Local Authority for nominations of customers from their own waiting list, based on their assessment of housing need.
+This ensures that we're able to assist the Local Authority in its strategic functions, meeting local housing needs and will give preference to reasonable preference groups as set out in The Housing Act 1996 (Part 6).
 All nominations still need to meet the eligibility criteria for a property, be subject to reference checks and comply with Thirteen's lettings policy.
-Local agreements in place are as follows: - - Hartlepool Borough Council 75% nominations - Hull City Council 50% nominations- for relets - Middlesbrough Borough Council 50% nominations for relets - Stockton Borough Council 50% nominations for relets - Redcar and Cleveland Council 50% nominations for relets - Darlington Borough Council 50% nominations for relets
+Local agreements in place and specific details can be seen in section 7.7. - Also see Reasonable preference groups in supporting documentation for further details. - 3.39 Nomination agreements are also in place with Local Authorities in Tees Valley for our extra care accommodation and other specialist housing schemes (as detailed in relevant Local Authority Nomination Agreement) with 100% nominations to ensure that these homes are allocated to customers with the required care and support needs through either a panel or nomination process.
+Consideration is given to affordability and the balance of care needs within the scheme. - 3.40 Nomination agreements with the relevant Local Authority also refers to the percentage of initial and subsequent relets on new builds.
+This is normally 100% nomination on initial lets where the property is built based on access to public funds and each nomination agreement provides more detail on the exact percentage nominations that are in place per Local Authority.